sabatsirdava/sabatsirdava/README.md

 - 👋 Hi, I’m @sabatsirdava
 - 👀 I’m interested in programming.
 - 🌱 I’m currently learning working on kotlin and python
-- 💞️ I’m looking to collaborate on android studio.
+- 💞️ I’m looking to collaborate on android studio and pycharm.
-- 📫 tsirdavasaba2003@gmail.com
+- 📫 saba.tsirdava.1@btu.edu.ge

 <!---
 sabatsirdava/sabatsirdava is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.